Chemical Name: (2R,3S,4R)-3-Hydroxy-2-[(1S)-1-hydroxy-2-methylpropyl]-4-methyl-5-oxo-2-pyrrolidinecarboxy-N-acetyl-L-cysteine thioester

 Biological ActivityA cell-permeable, potent and selective proteasome inhibitor.
 A Streptomyces metabolite that is thought to bind irreversibly to the active site N-terminal threonine residue of the catalytic β-subunit of the 20S proteasome, thereby inhibiting its chymotrypsin and trypsin-like activities.
 Induces neurite outgrowth in Neuro 2a neuroblastoma cells and has been reported to induce apoptosis in human monoblast U937 cells.
 Also inhibits NF-κB activation (IC50 = 10 μM).

-The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

-Tocris products are intended for laboratory research use only.
+Tocris products are intended for laboratory research use only, unless stated otherwise.

 Lactacystin, a novel microbial metabolite, induces neuritogenesis of neuroblastoma cells.

 Omura et al.